 What to Say to a Crying Child

 I work hard.
 Every day on how to better communicate with my kids.
 I practice a different approach.
-I practice being calm, taking deep breaths, being gentle by reminding myself my child is having a hard time (not giving me a hard time).
-Lucky for me, my boys give me loads of opportunity to practice these approaches!
+I practice being calm, taking deep breaths, and being gentle by reminding myself my child is having a hard time (not giving me a hard time).

 Looking for Alternatives to What’s Wrong?